Get a free, no obligation personal loan quote with rates as low as 9.90%

 • Sell your house.
 If you can no longer afford your mortgage payments, consider selling your house and paying off your debts.
 This can help you to avoid legal and administrative fees associated with a power of sale.

 • Renegotiate your mortgage.
-Speak to your mortgage lender to see if you can renegotiate the terms of your mortgage.
-Explain your financial situation and see if there’s anything they can do to help.
+Speak to your mortgage lender to renegotiate the terms of your mortgage.
+Your lender is required to work with you to come up with a solution.
 Reach out as soon as possible.

 • Take out a second mortgage.
 A second mortgage allows you to turn the equity you’ve built in your home into a cash loan, which you can use to pay off your debts.